SadmanTariq/kill-garena/README.md

+> This project is now archived since League of Legends in SEA is not run by Garena anymore.

 # KillGarena
 The Garena launcher has a background service running all the time even when the launcher is closed.
 No one knows what this service does and the launcher seems to work fine without it.
 I wrote this service to kill Garena's service automatically because I don't trust them.